 In 1822, Moore borrowed some Dutch and German Christmas lore for his poem, a gift to his six children.
 A friend copied it and submitted it to the Troy, N.Y., Sentinel.
 The newspaper published it on Dec.
 23, 1823, and for many years thereafter.
 It wasn’t until 1837 that Moore was identified as the author.
 Moore himself didn’t acknowledge authorship until 1844 – and only because his children insisted.

-So how does Rhode Island fit in as having a Christmas first?
+So how does Rhode Island fit in?

 Sometime in the 1850s, Moore bought a home in Newport, R.I., and became a summer resident.

 The house is known as ‘Cedars,’ ‘Clement C. Moore House,’ and ‘The Night Before Christmas House.’
 It still stands at 25 Catherine St., though it has been broken up into apartments.
 Some have claimed that he wrote ‘A Visit from St. Nicholas’ in Newport.
 The Redwood Library tells us that’s unlikely as the house hadn’t been built when Moore wrote the poem.